PriscilaAlfaro/bookstore-frontend/README.md

 ## Installation development mode

-Install all dependencies `npm install`
+Install all dependencies with `npm install`
-Start the project `npm start`.
+Start the project with `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Live
 This project was deployed in Nettlify.